Join-pattern: Scala

 With a class we declare events in regular fields.
 So, it's possible to use the Join construct to enable a pattern matching via a list of case declarations.
 That list is representing by => with on each side a part of the declaration.
-The left-side is a model of join pattern to show the combinaison of events asynchronous and synchronous and the right-side is the body of join which is executed with the join model is completed.
+The left-side is a model of join pattern to show the combination of events asynchronous and synchronous and the right-side is the body of join which is executed with the join model is completed.

 In Scala, it's also possible to use the Scala's actor library with the join pattern.
 For example, an unbounded buffer: